micmejia/bible-dump/AMPC/Zephaniah/Zeph 2.md

-The [^a]seacoast shall belong to the remnant of the house of Judah; they shall pasture their flocks upon it; in the houses of [deserted Philistine] Ashkelon shall they of Judah lie down in the evening.
+The seacoast shall belong to the remnant of the house of Judah; they shall pasture their flocks upon it; in the houses of [deserted Philistine] Ashkelon shall they of Judah lie down in the evening.
 For the Lord their [Judah's] God shall visit them [for their relief] and restore them from their captivity.